-Do you want to change the author url slug and base in WordPress?
+Do you want to change the author URL slug and base in WordPress?

 In this article, we will show you how to easily change the author URL slug and base in WordPress.

-What is a URL Slug and URL Base?
+What Is a URL Slug and URL Base?

 In WordPress terminology, a slug is a title of a publicly viewable page in WordPress formatted to be used in URLs.
+It looks like this:

 https://example.com/author/syed-balkhi/

-In the example above, syed-balkhi
+In the example above, syed-balkhi is the slug, and /author/ is the base.

-Changing The Author Slug in WordPress
+Changing the Author Slug in WordPress

 Upon activation, this plugin will add a group of options to each user profile page.

-This will take you to the Edit User screen.
-Simply scroll down to ‘Edit Author Slug’ section, and you will see a number of choices that you can use as author slug.
+Simply scroll down to the ‘Edit Author Slug’ section, and you will see a number of choices that you can use as the author slug.
 You can even enter a custom slug.

-Now when you click on the author name in a post to view the author page, you will see that it is using the author slug you choose for them.
+Now, when you click on the author name in a post to view the author page, you will see that it is using the author slug you choose for them.

-Changing Author Base
+Changing the Author Base in WordPress

-Setting up Redirects for SEO Purposes
+Setting Up Redirects for SEO Purposes

 People coming to author pages from search engines will see a 404 error message.
 To avoid this, you need to set up redirects from old URLs to new author slug and base.

 First, you need to install and activate the Redirection plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Next, you will reach the Redirection page.
-From here, scroll down to the ‘Add new redirect’ section.
 You need to add the old author page URL as the source and the new author URL page as the target.

+Don’t forget to click the ‘Add Redirect’ button to save your changes.
 The plugin will now automatically redirect visitors coming to the old author page to the new URL.

-Now if you have also changed the author base, then you will need to dynamically detect those URLs and redirect them.
+If you have also changed the author base, then you will need to dynamically detect those URLs and redirect them.

-Source: https://example.com/author/(.*)$
+• Source: https://example.com/author/(.*)$

-Target: https://example.com/contributor/$1
+• Target: https://example.com/contributor/$1

 If you selected the author URL base to be created using the user role, then you will need to do this for every user role, except when the user role itself is ‘author’.